dennism501/graphy-react-interview/README.md

 ### Persistence

 The annotations do not persist between page loads.
-The assumption being is that in the real world, there would be an API to save these
+The assumption being is that in the real world, there would be an API to save them for retrieval later

 ### Points to Address